What is a Flu Shot and How Important Is It

 Note: Some insurers, however, only cover vaccines given by doctors or at certain locations.

-• People who had a previous life-threatening reaction to the vaccine
+• People who had a previous life-threatening reaction to the vaccine.

 • Those who experienced severe oculo-respiratory syndrome (red eyes, cough or and/or severe throat hoarseness) after having the vaccine